jyutzler/Bridge-Systems/system.md

    * Slam (stronger-than-minimum opening): Two options:
       * Texas, 4NT (Blackwood) OR
       * Jacoby, other major (requests cue bids)
-   * Grand Slam Force (asking to bid 7 with 2 of top 3 honors): Texas, 5NT
+   * Pick a Slam: Texas, 5NT

 It is rare, but a direct bid of 4♠ or 6♠ is to play and is only used when your hand is not amenable to transferring (for example, an unprotected king).